 NOTE: I use one bag of lightly salted microwave popcorn.
 Personally, I don't think the heavy butter flavored variety would taste right, although I'm sure it would work.

 NOTE: Make sure the baking sheet that you use has sides.
 I used my roaster pan and it worked well.
-You just want the sides to be tall enough that, when you stir the coated corn you won't lose any over the edge.
+You just want the sides to be tall enough, so that, when you stir the coated corn you won't lose any pieces over the edge.

 NOTE: Be careful while you are stirring this caramel sauce so you don't get it on your skin (it is dangerously hot).

-CLEAN UP NOTE: This cooked caramel sauce gets VERY hard as it cools, so I suggest that you put your dirty utensils (and pan) in hot soapy water to soak a little before you try to wash them.
+CLEAN UP TIP: This cooked caramel sauce gets VERY hard as it cools, so I suggest that you put your dirty utensils (and pan) in hot soapy water to soak a little while before you try to wash them.
 It makes clean up a LOT easier.